 The most notable ANC application in commercial products must mention the power of noise-canceling headphones.
 When you are in a noisy MRT environment, noise-canceling headphones allow you to have a noise-free experience, no matter whether you’re watching a movie or playing a game, the experience will be better.

-Types of ANC Systems
+Types of Active Noise Control (ANC) Systems

 ANC can be categorized into broadband and narrowband ANC according to the targeted frequency range.
 The broadband ANC can be categorized into feedforward, feedback, and hybrid structure, mainly based on Filtered-x LMS (FxLMS) algorithm, which can deal with the noise sources with a wide bandwidth.
 While narrowband ANC is aimed at some single fundamental frequency and its harmonics.
 The third category of ANC is based on the modal matching method, and these algorithms are briefly described in the following.